lukesneeringer/django-pgfields/docs/misc.rst

 on the base Model class.

-The default ``__repr__`` implementation on the Model class simply identifies the model class to which the instance belonds, and does nothing else::
+The default ``__repr__`` implementation on the Model class simply identifies the model class to which the instance belongs, and does nothing else::

     >>> mymodel = MyModel.objects.create(spam='eggs', foo='bar')